-As light wavelength increases from red to blue light, so does the ability of light to penetrate water.
+As light wavelength decreases from red to blue light, so does the ability of light to penetrate water.
 Blue light penetrates best, green light is second, yellow light is third, followed by orange light and red light.
 Red light is quickly filtered from water as depth increases.

 All objects that are not transparent or translucent either absorb or reflect nearly all of the light that strikes them.
 When struck by white light (containing all colors), a red fish reflects red light and absorbs all other colors.
 Likewise, grass reflects green light and absorbs all other colors.
 White objects appear white because they reflect all colors of light in the visible spectrum.
 Black objects appear black because they absorb all colors of light.

 Now consider that red fish.
 If a red fish is swimming at the surface of the ocean, it appears red because it reflects red light.
 However, the deeper you and the fish go, the less red the fish will appear, because there is less and less red light to reflect off of the fish.
 At 100 meters, red light does not penetrate and, at this depth, a red fish is difficult, if not impossible to see.
 Instead, the fish appears blackish because there is no red light to reflect at that depth and the fish absorbs all other wavelengths of color.

 In the twilight zone, there are numerous animals that are black or red.
 At depth, these animals are not visible.
 The black animals absorb all colors of light available and the red animals appear black as well; there is no red light to reflect and their bodies absorb all other available wavelengths of light.
 Thus red and black animals predominate.